 All referees shall dress in the prescribed uniform and wear shoes that are predominantly black.
 Shirts of the same color and style shall be alike for all officials and shall be in contrast to those worn by the competing teams.

-Exception: Shirts may match color of goalkeeper jerseys.
-It is permissible for officials to wear a cap.
+Exception: Shirts may match the color of goalkeeper jerseys, and it is permissible for officials to wear a cap.